danielkrupinski/GOESP/README.md

 GOESP hooks game overlays and draw things using them.
 Currently supported overlays are Steam and Discord.

 ### Is the ESP visible on recording?
-Nope, but you have to uncheck 'Capture external overlays' option in your recording software.
+Nope, but you have to use 'Game capture' instead of 'Window capture' or 'Desktop capture'.
+Also remember to uncheck 'Capture external overlays' option in your recording software.

 ### Can I use this alongside other cheats?
 Yes, GOESP shouldn't collide with any other game modification.